elicodes89/pdatesting/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

-def cards_total(self, cards):
-  total #there is no operator. there is no value assigment and the function does not know what total actually is for card in cards:
+def cards_total(self, cards):#cardstotal should come from cardgame.
+As the cardgame is the object that holds a list of the complete set of cards. total #there is no operator. there is no value assigment and the function does not know what total actually is for card in cards:#again, for each card of the cardgame, not cards
     total += card.value
-    return "You have a total of" + total
+    return "You have a total of" + total #again, total would need an operator to make this return work and also delete the string.

 ```